brianmichalski/PerformanceTesting/README.md

 The application being tested is an **Online News Site**.
 It allows users to browse news articles, search for topics, and interact with content.
 The app is hosted on GitHub: [OnlineNewsSite](https://github.com/MobinaJafarian/OnlineNewsSite).

-You will need to clone the repository into both the `midterm` and `finalproject` (pending) directories within the Vagrant setup.
+You will need to clone the repository into both the `midterm` and `finalproject` directories within the Vagrant setup.

 ## Vagrant Setup